 The date was kind of fun because we realised 4 July was one of the Saturdays around when we wanted to have the wedding.
 Half of Maja’s family is American, so we just called it ‘No more independence day’ and went for that date.

 This became our theme, which we put on little badges for people as part of their favours, and included fake moustaches.
-We had made a requestemmaandmaja3 that any guys who were able to grow beards and moustaches did so as ostentatiously as they could, so the fake ones were for everyone else.
+We had made a request that any guys who were able to grow beards and moustaches did so as ostentatiously as they could, so the fake ones were for everyone else.
 The décor was aimed at having a relaxed, prohibition vibe but with a bit of specialness – it was a wedding after all!
 Edison lamps, festoon lighting, light boxes, bunting and homemade stars transformed the room.

 I wore a top and trousers both from Reiss, and Maja’s dress was from John Lewis.
 She realised half way through the wedding that the label was still on, so technically she could take it back!